Key points

 Can I use my phone overseas?

-If you decide that you do want to use your phone while you’re abroad, it might be worth looking into whether your phone has dual SIM capabilities or is eSIM compatible.
-That way you can continue to use both your Australian mobile number and the local number in the same phone without having to worry about where you’ve put your physical SIM card.
+If you decide that you do want to use your phone while you’re abroad, it might also be worth looking into whether your phone has dual SIM capabilities or is eSIM compatible.
+That way you can continue to use both your Australian mobile number and your local number in the same phone without having to worry about where you’ve put your physical SIM card.

 Is it possible to get a longer expiry than one year?

-- Remember that telcos may deactivate your service if your credit balance is left at $0, meaning you will probably need to keep some credit on the plan.
+The longest expiry period for prepaid plans in Australia is 365 days.
+This means if you plan on leaving your phone number for longer than a year, you may need to recharge if you’re still overseas.
+Remember that telcos may deactivate your service if your credit balance is left at $0, meaning you will probably need to maintain some credit on the plan to keep it active.

 Compare SIM-only plans